 Aird Street is scrambled parking with non-electrified stalls.

-Stalls in U Lot are scrambled and most are electrified, however they are part of the scramble stalls available for all users.
+U Lot is a scramble lot that has electrified and non-electrified stalls.
 There is no guarantee of an electrified stall.
 There is also a metered area for visitor parking and a limited number of stalls for persons with a disability.
-Permit holders may park in any available stall which is not otherwise reserved such as "disability or diesel stalls."

 - You cannot plug into a stall that your vehicle is not parked at.
 Do not run an extension cord to another plug in (used or not) or the building.
 This is against the bylaws and carries a fine of a minimum of $100.

 You must comply with the Snow Clearing Policy.

 It is unlawful to park a motor vehicle which is not duly licensed and insured on University property at any time.
 Vehicles with expired plates will be towed to the contract towing company's compound.
 The owner will be responsible for all towing and storage charges incurred during this period.

 If you wish to retain your permit throughout the summer, you must renew annually on May 1.
 ALL PERMITS EXPIRE APRIL 30TH EACH YEAR.

 PERMITS MUST BE PROPERLY DISPLAYED ON THE REAR VIEW MIRROR AT ALL TIMES!

 - These are the units that are attached to your electrical outlets.

 - These units have two lights, a green and a red.